perlmunger/landslider/README.md

 Landslider
 ==========

-Ruby interface to Landslide's SOAP-based API
+A Ruby library for interacting with Landslide’s SOAP-based API

 Introduction
 ------------